ZKI-PH-ImageAnalysis/seq2squiggle/README.md

 seq2squiggle predict example.fastq -o example.pod5 --read-input
 ```

-## Different noise options
+## Noise options
-`seq2squiggle` supports different options for generating the signal data.
-Per default, the noise sampler and duration sampler are used.
+`seq2squiggle` provides flexible options for generating signal data with various noise configurations.
+By default, it uses its duration sampler and noise sampler modules to predict event durations and amplitude noise levels specific to each input k-mer.
+Alternatively, you can deactivate these modules (`--noise-sampler False --duration-sampler False`) and use static distributions to sample event durations and amplitude noise.
+The static distributions can be configured using the options `--noise-std`, `--dwell-std`, and `--dwell-mean`.

-### Examples
+### Examples using different noise options

-Generate reads using both the noise sampler and duration sampler:
+Default configuration (noise sampler and duration sampler enabled):
 ```
 seq2squiggle predict example.fasta -o example.blow5
 ```
-Generate reads using the noise sampler with an increased factor and duration sampler:
+Using the noise sampler with increased noise standard deviation and the duration sampler:
 ```
 seq2squiggle predict example.fasta -o example.blow5 --noise-std 1.5
 ```
-Generate reads using a static normal distribution for the noise and duration sampler:
+Using a static normal distribution for the amplitude noise and the duration sampler:
 ```
-seq2squiggle predict example.fasta -o example.blow5 --noise-std 1.5 --noise-sampling False
+seq2squiggle predict example.fasta -o example.blow5 --noise-std 1.0 --noise-sampling False
 ```
-Generate reads using only the noise sampler and a static normal distribution for the event length:
+Using the noise sampler and a static normal distribution for event durations:
 ```
 seq2squiggle predict example.fasta -o example.blow5 --duration-sampling False --ideal-event-length -1
 ```
-Generate reads using only the noise sampler and ideal event lengths:
+Using the noise sampler with ideal event lengths:
 ```
-seq2squiggle predict example.fasta -o example.blow5 --duration-sampling False --ideal-event-length 10.0
+seq2squiggle predict example.fasta -o example.blow5 --duration-sampling False --dwell-mean 10.0 --dwell-std 0.0
 ```
-Generate reads using a static normal distribution for the amplitude noise and ideal event lengths:
+Using a static normal distribution for amplitude noise and ideal event lengths:
 ```
-seq2squiggle predict example.fasta -o example.blow5 --duration-sampling False --ideal-event-length 10.0 --noise-sampling False --noise-std 1.0
+seq2squiggle predict example.fasta -o example.blow5 --duration-sampling False --dwell-mean 10.0 --dwell-std 0.0 --noise-sampling False --noise-std 1.0
 ```
-Generate reads using no amplitude noise and ideal event lengths:
+Generating reads with no amplitude noise and ideal event lengths:
 ```
-seq2squiggle predict example.fasta -o example.blow5 --duration-sampling False --ideal-event-length 10.0 --noise-sampling False --noise-std -1
+seq2squiggle predict example.fasta -o example.blow5 --duration-sampling False --dwell-mean 10.0 --dwell-std 0.0 --noise-sampling False --noise-std 0.0
 ```

 ## Train a new model